moay/server-for-symfony-flex/docs/topics/configuration.md

 The server comes well configured but the configuration can be tweaked.
 You should set your private recipes repo, all other options are optional.

-In order to change the configuration, alter the file `/config/services.yaml`.
+In order to change the configuration, alter the file `/config/parameters.yaml`.
+Some of the values can be provided in a .env-file, take a look at the contained `.env.dist` for helpful hints.

 ### Private recipes repo